Key Medicaid provision in Trump's bill is found to violate Senate rules. The GOP is scrambling

 Tough choices ahead

+The parliamentarian has worked around the clock since late last week to assess the legislation and ensure it complies with the so-called Byrd Rule, named for the late Sen. Robert C. Byrd of West Virginia.
+It essentially bars policy matters in budget reconciliation bills.

-Senate GOP leaders can strip or revise the provisions that are in violation of the chamber's rules.
-But if they move ahead, those measures could be challenged in a floor vote, requiring a 60-vote threshold to overcome objections.
+If leaders moved ahead without altering the provisions that have been found to violate the rules, those measures could be challenged in a floor vote, requiring a 60-vote threshold to overcome objections.
 That would be a tall order in a Senate divided 53-47 and with Democrats unified against Trump's bill.

 “It's pretty frustrating,” said Sen. Rick Scott, R-Fla., who wants even steeper reductions.